DMats/leetcode-rust/README.md

 rustup override set nightly
 ```

-## rustfmt
+### rustfmt

 The `rustfmt.toml` file contains the rustfmt config.
+Run rustfmt from the
-Run rustfmt like so:
+command line like so:

 ```bash
 rustfmt file